differences in commercial vs residential flood insurance

 7. Update Your Contact Information

-Buying the right commercial or residential flood insurance policy is necessary to protect your property and financial investments during flooding.
-When looking for an insurance provider, there are many factors to consider, such as coverage limits, exclusions, and deductibles.
-Neptune Flood can be a reliable option for you if you have both commercial and residential properties.
+Buying the right commercial or residential flood insurance policy is necessary to protect your business and property during flooding.
+When looking for an insurance provider, there are many factors to consider, such as coverage limits, optional coverages, exclusions, and deductibles.
+Neptune Flood can be a reliable option for you if you have either commercial or residential properties.
 Ultimately, it’s important to know your coverage needs and the associated costs before purchasing.
-Doing so can help you make an informed decision knowing that you have the right protection.
+Doing so can help you make an informed decision, knowing that you have the right protection.
 Contact our team at Neptune today!